jelovirt/org.lwdita/README.md

 </map>
 ```

 The `format` attribute value must be set to `markdown` in order to recognize files as Markdown DITA; file extension is not used to recognize format.
+For a more extensive example, see [announcement blog entry](http://jelovirt.github.io/2015/02/06/dita-markdown.html).